endepointe/endepointe/ENDEPOINTE.md

 ## Structure

 ### Authentication
-To be able to post a reply to any of the blogs, a user must login with an authenticatoin provider.
+Flow:
+-> Site checks if authorization token is present as a cookie -> If there is a cookie, get the profile
+-> If no cookie is found, do nothing
+-> When a user chooses to make a blog post, they must first be authenticated
+		with one of the providers listed below.
+-> If their cookie is present, they will be shown their profile name and the
+		button to reply to post.
+-> If their cookie is not present, they will be shown the options to
+		authenticate with one of the providers listed below.
+-> Once they have been authenticated, they will be directed to the reply
+		page.

 The authentication method used is [OAuth2.0](https://oauth.net/2/).

 The authentication providers implemented:
 - GitHub